hclpandv/my-devops-learning/README.md

-RESTful API for data processing using Python CherryPy
+Python RESTful API
 -------------
 This project is designed to be a starting point for those building a RESTful API for data processing using python.
-Providers like Amazon and Azure do offer some common machine learning tools and libraries at users' convenience but there are times when you need to implement your own python code solve complex problems.
+Providers like Amazon (and many others) do offer some common machine learning APIs at users' convenience but there are times when you need to implement your own methods for solving specific problems.

 After checking out the code and run a few commands, you will have a web service running in Docker.
-This example API comes with some core features considered important for hosting a data processing API in the public cloud:
+This example API comes with some core features considered important for hosting data processing API in the public cloud:
 - *Security* - Secure and restrict access to API by enabling **SSL** and **HTTP authentication**
-- *Logging* - Enable **file and console logging**, ability to customise logging level at startup
+- *Logging* - **File and console logging** for diagnostic purposes, supports different logging level
 - *Deployment* - Simple build and run scripts for setting up the web service to run inside **Docker**
 - *JSON request* - Processing **JSON data in HTTP request/response** with CherryPy